menu

 Occupations and Workforce

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lanark - Shannon is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lanark - Shannon is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lanark - Shannon is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Lanark - Shannon who work in office and administrative support (13.14%), management occupations (11.43%), and sales jobs (6.57%).

 Setting & Lifestyle